 - Responsive mobile design

 - Product information tabs

 - Dynamic store categories that update across all listings

 - Dynamic, intelligent, cross promotion that offer related items, not random un-related products

-We are also offering listing rescue service for sellers with a non Frooition design.
-We can strip Active Content from their existing listings and applying the new design on behalf of the seller, saving them weeks or months of work.
+In addition, we are offering listing rescue service for sellers with any eBay design.
+We can strip Active Content from existing listings and apply new design on your behalf, saving you weeks or months of work.

 Confidence in mobile commerce is growing, and eBay are planning for dramatic growth in this area.